h2non/nar/README.md

 **Supported `io.js` versions**:
 - `1.x.x`
+- `2.x.x`

-Tip: distribute `nar` executables easily using the [installer](https://github.com/h2non/nar-installer) script
+Help: you can build and distribute `nar` executables with auto installer using the [installer](https://github.com/h2non/nar-installer) script

 ## Configuration